 You’ll get drugs to numb your eye and relax you.
 You shouldn’t feel any pain.
 You may feel really drowsy during the operation.

 After surgery, you’ll rest at home for about a week.
-Don’t drive, read, bend over, or lift anything heavy for up to 4 weeks.
+You doctor may have special instructions or precautions.
 Keep water out of your eye.
 Your eye may be red, sore, or watery.
 You may also see a little bump where the cut was made.

 Your vision might be a little blurry for about 6 weeks.
 Contact lenses may not fit until the bump or swelling goes down.
 About half of people who get this surgery no longer need medications to keep pressure down.

 Glaucoma surgery can make you more likely to get cataracts later.
 Other possible risks include:

 - Eye pain or redness

 - Eye pressure that’s still too high or even too low